TedTschopp/tedt.org/_posts/Homepage/Resume/2022-11-06-Product-Engineering-and-Build-Process-Manager-at-Southern-California-Edison.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: I oversaw the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
-I focused on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
+excerpt: I oversee the end-to-end management and governance of Solutions Engineering and Build processes, serving as a key advisor for process improvement and best practices.
+I focus on optimizing performance metrics, maintaining detailed process documentation, and implementing quality standards to achieve a more efficient and effective operation.
 I actively engaged with stakeholders and resolved process issues, while facilitating smooth communication for any changes in the Solutions Engineering and Build processes.

 source:
 source-url: